anastaok/htls-beauty-shop/README.md

-### Test-task for Hotels.ru : layout of a simple landing page using css
+### Test-task for Hotels.ru : layout of a simple landing page using css (without adaptive layout)

 #### ➡ Deploy: https://hotels-beauty-shop.vercel.app/ ⬅